MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-format-property.md

     > [!NOTE]
     > The settings that are specified under the Regional and Language Options in Windows determine how some separators are displayed.

-## Standard Formats
+## Standard Decimal Formats

-The following tables list the predefined formats for each data type.
 This table shows the standard Decimal formats with the regional setting of a European country/region.

 |**Europe Decimal**|**Format**|**Example**|
 |------------------------|----------------|-----------------|